kyleconroy/ssf/README.md

 SSF does not take a stance on tags meaning anything.
 They are just arbitrary data.
 Fields that have specific meaning to SSF are represented as properties in this spec, rather than in tags.

+SSF also allows keys to be either a key or a key and value pair.
+If your backend does not support key value pairs, feel free to ignore.

 ## Status (optional)

 The key `status` must be one of the integers: